 In October 1958, Tennis for Two, the first actual video game was revealed to the world.
-It happens during an open house hosted at the Brookhaven National Laboratory.
-The first video game, created by William Higinbotham, turned out to be the star of the show, much to the amazement of the attendees and even Higinbotham himself - people lined up to take their turn to play Tennis for Two.
+This took place during an open house hosted at the aforementioned Brookhaven National Laboratory.
+This game turned out to be the star of the show, much to the amazement of the attendees and even Higinbotham himself, so much so that people lined up to take their turn to play Tennis for Two!

-Tennis for Two quickly became the most popular piece at the exhibit, capturing the minds of those who played it, despite its total lack of fancy graphics or complicated controls.
-Players wrote down their scores and challenges were issued.
+As so often happens with viral and popular games, Tennis for Two quickly and surprisingly became the most popular piece at the exhibit, capturing the minds of those who played it.
+It's worth keeping in mind this game completely lacked any fancy graphics or complicated controls.
+Players wrote down their scores (yes, on paper) and challenges were issued.

 Similar to its predecessor, Bertie the Brain, Tennis for Two was largely forgotten after the event hosted by Brookhaven National Laboratory.
 It wasn't until many years later that the seed planted on that fateful day would blossom and begin to take root.

-William Higinbotham, despite being accredited as the father of the first video game ever created, would not focus on this field of study and research.
-Leaving that venture in others capable hands, he returned to his work on nuclear arms control for the remainder of his career.
+Despite being accredited as the father of the first video game ever created, Higinbotham would not focus on this field of study and research.
+Leaving that venture in others' capable hands, he returned to his work on nuclear arms control for the rest of his career.

 Tennis for Two, a pivotal part of gaming history, was sadly dismantled, its parts used in other projects, destroying it for all time and making it another lost relic of the past.

-For much of the remainder of the 1950's and 1960's, the video game industry remained relatively dormant.
-Slowly but surely, progress was inching ever forward as other brilliant minds would begin to take an interest in what we called today “interactive media.”
+For much of the remainder of the 1950's and 1960's, the video game industry remained relatively quiet.
+Slowly but surely, progress was inching ever forward as other brilliant minds would begin to take an interest in what we call today “interactive media.”

-Arcades began to spring up across the world and gave youths around the globe the opportunity to relax, meet and socialize, while at the same time fostering a competitive culture that would push each other (and the industry) to their limits, teaching the value of perseverance, patience, hard work, and practice.
+Arcades began to gain popularity across the world and gave people, most of whom were teenagers, a place to meet and socialize, while at the same time fostering a competitive culture that would push each other (and the industry) to their limits.
+Arcades could even be considered some of the first iterations of esports.

-Still, it wasn't until the creation of Pong that the movement truly began to grow by leaps and bounds.
+It wasn't until the creation of Pong that the movement truly began to grow wildly.
 Pong was the first blockbuster game that captured the minds of the American public in droves and led to a hyper-acceleration of the gaming industry.

 Thanks to Pong, Atari became a household name across the United States, and their video game console a staple item in many homes.

-What this means is that the gaming industry has catapulted past other sectors in the entertainment industry, surpassing Hollywood and its other entertainment competitors.
+What this means is that the gaming industry has rocketed past other sectors in the entertainment industry, surpassing even Hollywood and its other entertainment competitors.